 Your due date is here and you feel ready to pop…so why haven’t you gone into labor yet?
 Though it’s usually perfectly normal for pregnancy to continue an extra week or two past the 40-week “finish line,” it can be frustrating and a bit icky as your feet swell, your back hurts, you can’t sleep, and you feel hot and sweaty.

-Past-due mamas: You’re not alone!
+Past-due?
+You’re not alone!
 About 35% of pregnancies extend past the due date.
-Since these mega-pregnancies are so common, women have long searched for ways to naturally induce labor.
+Since these mega-pregnancies are so common, pregnant folks have long searched for ways to naturally induce labor.
 Here’s the lowdown.

 Natural Ways to Induce Labor